diegogarciahuerta/tk-natron/README.md

 These yaml files provided **should be merged with the original ones as they won't work on their own.**

 As an example, for the location of the engine, we use a git descriptor that allows up to track the code from a git repository.
-This allows easy updates, whenever a new version is released.
+This become easy to update whenever a new version is released.
 So in the example above, you should modify the file:
 ``.../game_config/config/env/includes/engine_locations.yml``

 and add the following changes from this file: